Chevrolet Cavalier: Toyota Cavalier

 All models featured wheels borrowed from the Pontiac Sunfire.
 The Toyota Cavalier was available in 2.4G and 2.4Z trim levels.
-While all Chevrolet-badged Cavaliers received a facelift for 2000, the Toyota did as well with the updated center console, head-lights/hood/front bumper, taillights, and colors available.
+When Chevrolet-badged Cavaliers received a facelift for 2000, the Toyota Cavalier followed suit, with an updated center console, head-lights/hood/front bumper, taillights, and colors available.
 TRD made a body kit and rear wing for the Cavalier, available exclusively in Japan.
 The car was sold only at Toyota Store Japanese dealerships.

-The Cavalier was not the only GM product sold in Japan; the Saturn S-series, also with right-hand-drive, was sold at Saturn dealerships (some former Isuzu dealerships) from 1996 until 2003, and some Toyota Vista Stores also retailed Saturns.
+The Cavalier was not the only GM product sold in Japan; the Saturn S-series, also with right-hand-drive, was sold at Saturn dealerships (as well as some former Isuzu dealerships) from 1996 to 2003, and some Toyota Vista Stores also retailed Saturns.

-The Cavalier was entirely produced by GM in the US at the Lordstown Assembly location, and sold from 1995 to 2000.
-The 1996-2000 Toyota Cavaliers came equipped with the 2.4 L LD9 engine, while the 1995 used the 2.3 L Quad 4.
-Due to the engine displacement and width dimensions (1740 mm for the coupe, 1735 mm for the sedan) exceeding Japanese government regulations concerning exterior dimensions and maximum engine displacement, it was not considered a "compact" so it was sold as a "normal-class car" like the Toyota Mark II and Nissan Skyline.
-Prices for the coupe started at 2 million yen for the coupe, and 1.81 million yen for the sedan. the final Toyota Cavalier was imported in 2000.
+The Cavalier was entirely produced by GM at Lordstown Assembly in Lordstown, Ohio, and sold from 1995 to 2000.
+1996-2000 Toyota Cavaliers came equipped with the 2.4 L LD9 engine, while the 1995 model used the 2.3 L Quad 4.
+Due to the engine displacement and width dimensions (1740 mm for the coupe, 1735 mm for the sedan) exceeding Japanese government regulations concerning exterior dimensions and maximum engine displacement, it was not considered a "compact", and it was sold as a "normal-class car" like the Toyota Mark II and Nissan Skyline.
+Prices for the coupe started at 2 million yen for the coupe, and 1.81 million yen for the sedan.
+The final Toyota Cavalier was imported in 2000.